Ringgold installs bulletproof glass at City Hall

 The city awarded contracts for the work in the fall in the amount of $32,233, which is a high-priority investment when considering the safety aspect of what takes place at the counter on a daily basis.

-The handful of ladies who work the front desk regularly; Sheila Wallace, Christy Fleming, Elizabeth Brock, and Yvonne Robertson, drafted a collective statement thanking city officials for their commitment to their safety.
+The women who work the front desk regularly -- Sheila Wallace, Christy Fleming, Elizabeth Brock, and Yvonne Robertson -- drafted a collective statement thanking city officials for their commitment to their safety.